-The Best Earplugs for Sleeping 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Earplugs for Sleeping 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Using earplugs for sleeping is a cheap, easy, and effective way of blocking out loud sounds, such as a snoring partner or noisy neighbors, so you can get a good night’s rest.
 Made from foam, silicone, or wax, earplugs are designed to fit into your ear to create a barrier against noise.
 They come in a variety of shapes and sizes to fit virtually any ear canal.
 Studies have shown that earplugs can help you sleep better.